- LL.M. (Taxation)Georgetown University Law Centerwith distinction1999

-Maria Jones is the Vice Chair of Miller & Chevalier, serves on the Executive Committee, and is Chair of the Diversity Committee.
+Maria Jones serves on the Executive Committee and is Chair of the Diversity Committee.
 She practices in the area of federal income taxation with a focus on tax controversy matters, including Internal Revenue Service (IRS) audits, IRS Appeals and tax litigation in the U.S. Tax Court, the Court of Federal Claims and Federal district courts.
 She has significant experience in matters involving the taxation of insurance companies, including deductibility of ceding commissions and reserves, conversion of nonprofit insurance companies, captive insurance company issues and the provisions applicable to Blue Cross and Blue Shield plans.

 Ms. Jones also advises clients on a wide range of other tax issues, including matters involving the Affordable Care Act, the valuation of intangible assets, excise tax matters, and tax accounting matters.
 She has experience with IRS issue resolution procedures, including Pre-Filing Agreements, Fast Track Settlement and the Industry Issue Resolution (IIR) program.
 Ms. Jones is a member of the Board of Directors of the Insurance Tax Conference and is a frequent speaker on insurance tax and federal tax controversy issues.
 Ms. Jones is the President of the Miller & Chevalier Charitable Foundation.